Last Updated on

 3. Risks to the Foetus

-The risks that are involved for the foetus include premature birth, low birth weight and infant mortality.
+The risks to the baby include premature birth, low birth weight, and infant mortality.